cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 >>> _Those who cannot remember the past are condemned to repeat it,_
 >>>
 >>> George Santayana.

 There is a meaningful (semantic) difference between data and information.
 While they are often used interchangabily, for data to be informative, it is generally accepted that it must __must not__ be unexpected, and __should__ answer a question, or perhaps ask one.
-Information generally has more structure than a simple sequence of numbers or characters.
+Information generally has more structure than a simple sequence of numbers or character.

 There are hundreds if not thousands of standardized formats for representation of structured information in more or less generic computer-readable formats.
 The background of IETF related efforts in this area can help put CBOR better context.

 ## ASCII (1960-1969)

 In 1960, the American Standards Associate begin work on the  American Standard Code for Information Interchange (ASCII) standard.
-By 1969, ASCII was young but maturing standard, having been through one major version change in 1967, and certainly not universially implemented.
+By 1969, ASCII was young but maturing standard, having been through its only major version change in 1967.
+However it was certainly not universially implemented.
 ASCII was a 7-bit code, and many computers at the time did not store text as ASCII internally; 6-bit text codes were common.
 The term "byte" did not at the time imply an 8-bit unit of information, just a small contigious set of bits, thus the terms "octet" and "octet stream" were adopted in the internet community to describe data in-flight between communicating systems, rather than information in a machine-dependent format in memory, that might for example use the 36-bit word length of a DECsystem-10, a commmon sightin the early days of the ARPANET.

-ASCII's was intended to encode information, not just characters.
+ASCII's goals were to encode information, not just characters.
 The original ASCII code charts reserved 32 of the 128 bit combinations possible in 7 bits as "control characters".
 These controls did not have straightforward printed representations, for example one named BEL defined as a character "for use when there is a need to call for human attention."
 Some of these control characters were designated as "information seperators", specifically those called FS, GS, RS, US.

 Almost 50 years later, there has bee a lot of progress.
 The internet standardised on octets as the unit of data.
 Thus saying 8-bit bytes may now seem redundant, but the subtle distinction between octets as a unit of data, and byte as an unsigned 8-bit binary number, and characters may still be useful to express the diffeence between data and information.